awsdocs/amazon-sumerian-user-guide/doc-source/scripting-dependencies.md

 # External Dependencies<a name="scripting-dependencies"></a>

-You can load external JavaScript libraries from the web into your script, enter a URL in the left panel of the script editor, and click the *\+* button\.
+If your script uses external JavaScript libraries from the web into your script, declare them in the **External resources** section of the text editor\.

-Note that the URLs you enter should start with *//* and not *http://* or *https://*\.

 **To declare external dependencies**